riccardoperra/pipelineui/README.md

 Pipeline UI is a free, open-source visual editor for visualizing, creating and managing GitHub Actions workflows.
-Built with SolidStart, this tool simplifies the process of creating GitHub pipelines by allowing users to visually check, edit and update workflows.
+Built with SolidStart, this tool simplifies the process of creating GitHub pipelines by allowing users to visualize, create and update existing CI/CD workflows.

 > [!NOTE]
 >